 Our concepts around what constitutes good leadership have changed greatly over the years, as we come to understand that the art of motivating people is more complex and nuanced than just telling them what to do.
 This course explores fundamental perspectives on leadership (a leader as a person and leadership as a practice), and the difference between leadership and management.

 Creativity is regularly identified as a key skill for the future.
 It’s important to note that this does not apply only to ‘creative’ professions, but is relevant across industries and functions.

 Indeed, the quality of creativity is one that has increased in importance in all types of professions in recent years, says Accenture.
-Indeed, it is argued that creativity is more important for more careers than the often-focussed upon STEM skills.
+It is often argued that creativity is more important than the often-focussed upon STEM skills.